 Measurement of Internet reliability: Several measurement studies have reported that Internet reliability is quite limited.
 In particular, Paxson observed a routing pathology arises 1.5% - 5% during 1994-1995.
-Jiang et al. [10], and Gummadi [8] conducted large-scale measurement studies of Internet path failures, and reported that Internet reliability is often below two 9s (99%).
+Dahlin [9], Jiang et al. [21], and Gummadi [15] conducted large-scale measurement studies of Internet path failures, and reported that Internet reliability is often below two 9s (99%).

-Overlay routing and multihoming: Several studies, such as [21], [24], [18], have shown that the default network path is often suboptimal in terms of latency, loss rate, and TCP throughput.
+Overlay routing and multihoming: Several studies, such as [33], [36], [30], have shown that the default routing path is often suboptimal in terms of latency, loss rate, and TCP throughput.
 To address these issues, a variety of overlay-based techniques have been proposed to improve network performance and resilience.
-For example, RON [18] allows distributed applications to recover network path failures by routing through alternative overlay paths.
-OverQoS [23] uses a controlled loss virtual link abstraction to bound the loss rate.
+For example, RON [30] allows distributed applications to recover network path failures by routing through alternative overlay paths.
+Harrison et al. [17] uses edge-to-edge congestion control in an overlay framework.
+It requires modifications to edge routers, which is hard to achieve in practice.
+Duan et al. [10] provides QoS guarantees by buying bandwidth with certain SLAs from ISPs.
+As a result, its quality is highly dependent on the underlying network provider.
+OverQoS [35] uses a controlled loss virtual link abstraction to bound the loss rate.
 Since OverQos uses only a single path, it cannot protect against highly bursty losses in a timely fashion.

-Zhang et al. [27] proposes mTCP, an end-to-end transport layer protocol, to enhance the robustness under path failures by using multiple paths. mTCP uses retransmission to recover packet loss and is not suitalbe for real-time multimedia applications.
-More recently, scalable one hop source routing (SOSR) [8] proposes that upon path failures the source node randomly chooses four nodes as relay nodes to re-route traffic.
+More recently, scalable one hop source routing (SOSR) [15] proposes that upon path failures the source node randomly chooses four nodes as relay nodes to re-route traffic.
 Their results show that it can recover 20-56% failures.
 SOSR is a reactive approach and requires failure indications.
 Therefore it is suitable for recovering long-term failures, but not for recovering bursty loss, which is our main focus.

 There are quite a few research studies on the design and evaluation of route control schemes for multihomed users.
-For example, Cao et al. [4] propose using hash functions to achieve load balancing among multiple links.
+For example, Cao et al. [8] propose using hash functions to achieve load balancing among multiple links.
+In [16], the authors compare several route selection schemes in a local area network and show that hashing can achieve performance comparable to load-sensitive route selection.
 Akella et al. [2] quantify the potential performance benefits of multihoming using real Internet traces.
-In their follow-up work, the authors implement a route control scheme based on either passive or active monitoring schemes.
-Their experimental evaluation show that their approach provides 15% to 25% performance improvement.
-The authors in [7] develop novel smart routing algorithms to simultaneously optimize cost and performance for multihomed users, and study the interactions between multihomed and single-homed users.
+Their results show that smart routing has the potential to achieve an average performance improvement of 25% or more for a 2-multihomed user in most cases, and that most of the benefit can be achieved using 4 providers.
+In their follow-up work, the authors implement a Linux-based route control based on either passive or active monitoring schemes.
+Their experimental evaluation show that the route control schemes offer 15% to 25% performance improvement.
+The authors in [14] develop novel smart routing algorithms to simultaneously optimize cost and performance for multihomed users, and study the interactions between multihomed and single-homed users.

 SmartTunnel can be applied to both overlay paths and multihoming paths.
-One of the fundamental differences between SmartTunnel and the existing work is that almost all the existing work uses only a single path (e.g., send traffic along the best performing path).
+One of the fundamental differences between SmartTunnel and the previous work is that the previous work uses only a single path (e.g., send traffic along the best performing path).
 Due to bursty packet losses in the Internet, using a single path yields limited reliability.
 In comparison, SmartTunnel can achieve high reliability by simultaneously using multiple paths.

-FEC based loss recovery: Significant research work has been done on the design and evaluation of forward error correcting code, such as [17], [15].
+FEC based loss recovery: Significant research work has been done on the design and evaluation of forward error correcting code, such as [29], [26].
 Our work is orthogonal to the development of FEC coding algorithms, and can directly apply the existing systematic FEC coding schemes (i.e., FEC codes that include unmodified original data packets in the FEC group).